Computer Science Placement Test: Topics List

 - Create a web page with images and links, using basic HTML;

-- Save and share files with cloud-based services like Google Docs, iCloud, Dropbox, etc.;
+- Save and share files with cloud-based services such as Google Drive, iCloud, Dropbox, etc.;

 - Get help from a variety of sources to solve a tech problem or learn a new technique.

-2. Using Word or Pages, you should know how to:
+2. Using Microsoft Word, Apple Pages, or Google Docs, you should know how to

 - Format text (font, size, color, style);